Alfred Waldron (footballer): Norwood (1879–1892, 1896, 1898)

 In 1888, Waldron captained Norwood to victory in the inaugural Championship of Australia.
 The club took on South Melbourne at Kensington Oval for the title and won the series 3–0.
 He also captained South Australia in three inter-colonial games and played in six games in all.

 Waldron was captain of Norwood for a club record ten seasons, and played in nine of their early premiership teams, six as captain.

 Records

-His career total of ten premierships is a record for elite Australian rules football, equal with David "Dolly" Christy: given the nature of the modern game, this record is highly unlikely to ever be broken.
+His career total of ten premierships is a record for elite Australian rules football as of 2026, equal with David "Dolly" Christy: given the nature of the modern game, this record is exceedingly unlikely to ever be broken.

-Waldron was also the first player in elite Australian rules football to play 200 games, achieving this feat in 1890, while his 197 games for Norwood remained a club record until it was broken in 1957 by Douglas Olds.
+Waldron was also the first player in elite Australian rules football to play 200 games, achieving this feat in 1890.
+His 197 games for Norwood remained the South Australian elite football record until it was broken by Harry "Tick" Phillips of Port Adelaide in 1900 (in his last match), and would remain the Norwood club record until it was broken in 1957 by Douglas Olds.